 “I think those are two really good ideas,” Commissioner Joelle Gallagher said.

-Caltrans said congestion-combatting roles could by played by rail shuttles on the Napa Valley Wine Train tracks, by hop-on and hop-off shuttles going to popular destinations and by buses.
+Caltrans said congestion-combating roles could by played by rail shuttles on the Napa Valley Wine Train tracks, by hop-on and hop-off shuttles going to popular destinations and by buses.

 Rex Stults of Napa Valley Vintners wrote that the county cannot build its way out of congestion due to the county’s small size and agricultural nature.
 The group suggested building roundabouts at some intersections and synchronizing traffic signals at other intersections along Highway 29 and Silverado Trail.